| 24th April

 to get an update on developments that could affect General

 Aviation.
-The majority of participants and subjects will
+The majority of participants and subjects will be

-We want to avoid fees for using certain airspaces.
+to avoid fees for using certain airspaces.
 A

-Charging Scheme for Air Navigation Services has been
+Charging Scheme for Air Navigation Services has been drafted

-drafted already by Eurocontrol and there is an Exemption
+already by Eurocontrol and there is an Exemption

 Table relating to the Charges.